OfficeDev/Microsoft-Teams-Samples/samples/meetings-share-to-stage-signing/csharp/README.md

 ## Live Share integration
 We have added Live Share to this demo to showcase some features of the SDK.
 The examples we are showing are scroll syncing, taking control and shared cursors.

 * Scroll Offset Syncing, when the person in control scrolls their view of the document, everyone following will see their document scroll too.
-We the controller scrolls we send an EphemeralEvent that viewers listen for, and if the viewer is following the controller their view will update.
+We the controller scrolls we send an LiveEvent that viewers listen for, and if the viewer is following the controller their view will update.
 If the viewer has scrolled to a different part of the document, their following of the controller will be suspended until they follow the controller again.
 * Take Control allows for other viewers to become the scroll controller.
 Only those that have an approved role (in our example Organiser and Presenter) will be able to claim control.
 * Shared Cursors shares presenters cursors across every attendees screen.
 The approach we are using is primitive and uses DOM manipulation to position the cursors.
 If you plan to implement cursor support in your app using the [live-share-canvas SDK](https://github.com/microsoft/live-share-sdk/tree/main/packages/live-share-canvas) is recommended.